38 Symbols of Change: Embracing Transformation and Evolution

 25. African Adinkra (Ghana):

-The Koi Fish, often seen swimming upstream in Japanese art and folklore, symbolizes perseverance, resilience, and change.
-The journey of the Koi against the current epitomizes the challenges one faces in life and the strength required to overcome them.
+The Koi Fish, often seen swimming upstream in Japanese art and folklore symbolizes perseverance, resilience, and change.
+The journey of the Koi against the current in its life exemplifies challenges one faces in life and strength that is required to overcome challenges.

-The Lotus Flower, emerging pristine from murky waters, symbolizes purity, rebirth, and spiritual enlightenment in various Asian cultures.
-Its growth from the mud to the surface water signifies spiritual emergence and new beginnings.
+A flower that pristine blooms from dirty waters, the Lotus Flower symbolizes purity, rebirth, and spiritual enlightenment in various Asian cultures.
+Its growth from the dross at the bottom to the surface water bespeaks a spiritual emergence and a fresh start.

 28. The Nordic Runes (Nordic Countries):

-The ancient Nordic Runes, alphabetic symbols used by the Norse and other Germanic peoples, carry various meanings.
-Like the Dagaz, some runes symbolize a new day or awakening, emphasizing change and transformation.
+All the old Nordic Runes that represent one of the first alphabetic symbols amongst the Norse and other Germanic peoples in their writing system do all bear various meanings.
+Like the Dagaz, many of those runes stand for new day or awakening to symbolize change and transformation.

 Numerical Symbols of Change